How do you control a society?

 J. Goebbels on the aim of propaganda.
 March 1933

 ‘It is not enough to be more or less reconciled to our regime, to be persuaded to a neutral attitude towards us.
-Rather we will work on people until that have capitulated to us. the new propaganda ministry has no other aim than to unite the nation behind the ideal of the national revolution. … We are living in a n age when the masses must support policies, it is the task of state propaganda to simplify complicated ways of thinking so that even the smallest man in the street may understand.’
+Rather we will work on people until they have capitulated to us.
+The new propaganda ministry has no other aim than to unite the nation behind the ideal of the national revolution. … We are living in an age when the masses must support policies, it is the task of state propaganda to simplify complicated ways of thinking so that even the smallest man in the street may understand.’

 Questions